How Impact Mapping compares to other Product Management Frameworks

 Meaning, a team would make separate Impact Maps if they would be using two or more key results from a strategic-level OKR.
 One reason is that they would focus on multiple core aspects of the company throughout the year.

 The Difference between Impact Mapping and Objectives & Key Results (OKR)

-There’s an essential distinction between the strategic OKR (lifetime: 1-3y) as a company and the tactical OKR (lifetime: 1-3m) of an individual team or business unit.
+There’s an essential distinction between the strategic OKRs (lifetime: 1-3y) as a company and the tactical OKRs (lifetime: 1-3m) of an individual team or business unit.

 The Key Results of a strategic OKR serve as an Input to the WHY level of an Impact Map.
 They (typically) articulate a company-wide metric that determines the health of the company in terms of a specific focus (e.g., revenue or customer satisfaction).

 The Key Results of a more tactical OKR set typically express a specific change in customer behavior, aka Outcome.
 Meaning, there’s a strong correlation between the HOW level of an Impact Map and the Key Results of a team.

 Ideally, the Product Discovery work from the previous quarter/cycle leads to validated Outcomes (documented in an Impact Map), which then define/influence the tactical OKR definition in the following quarter/cycle.